trustwallet/developer/trust-provider/trust-provider.md

-# DApp Integration
+# Trust Provider

-Trust extends WalletConnect with aditional methods to support multi-chain **dApps**.
-Currently, you can get accounts and sign transactions [for any blockchain](https://github.com/TrustWallet/wallet-core/blob/master/docs/coins.md).
+Trust dApp browser provides simple a API for **dApp** developers to create multi-chain applications.
+Currently, our API allows you to get accounts and sign transactions [for any blockchain](https://github.com/TrustWallet/wallet-core/blob/master/docs/coins.md) for both iOS and Android.

 __Supported Coins__